-9. Bearing in mind that we are presently dealing only with a point in law, we are satisfied that the above requirements for a declaratory prima facie appear in the Applicant's founding affidavit.
-As employees alleging to have been locked out, they have a direct and substantial interest as to whether the conduct of the Respondent 5 amounts to an illegal lock out.
+10. Bearing in mind that we are presently dealing only with a point in law, we are satisfied that the above requirements for a declaratory prima facie appear in the Applicant's founding affidavit.
+As employees alleging to have been locked out, they have a direct and substantial interest as to whether the conduct of the Respondent amounts to an illegal lock out.
 This interest is real and practical, not merely academic.
-A declaratory order will determine the current status of the Applicants, their right to return to work and be paid for the period of the alleged lockout, and whether any stoppage.
+A declaratory order will determine the current status of the Applicants, their right to return to work and be paid for the period of the alleged lockout, and whether any Applicants are susceptible to disciplinary sanctions for work stoppage.